 According to their website, the “Reason Foundation is a 501(c)(3) nonprofit organization completely supported by voluntary contributions from individuals, foundations, corporations, and the sale of our publications.”

 The following funding is based on data the Conservative Transparency project has gathered from from publicly-available 990 tax forms.
 Note that not all individual donations have been verified by DeSmogBlog for accuracy.
-View attached .xls spreadsheet for information on funding by year.
+View the attached spreadsheet for details on the Reason Foundation's funding by year (.xls).

 “The Reason Foundation received at least $10,000 from Philip Morris in 1993.
 He [Sullum] wrote an article for Forbes Media Critic which was later used in a week-long advertising series by Philip Morris; the report argued that the EPA findings on secondhand smoke were one-sided and represented the “corruption of science by the political crusade against smoking.”
 He also wrote an op-ed for the Wall Street Journal criticizing the EPA, claiming that the agency based its findings on ETS on “several controversial assumptions;” this op-ed was later featured in an RJR advertisement.
 Both of these articles cited the work of Dr.Gary Huber, a scientist funded by various tobacco companies, who had found the risks of ETS to be only minimal.
 The Media Critic article also cited the work of Alvan Feinstein, who received at least $700,000 from Brown &Williamson between 1985 and 1990.”